Cinnamoon-dev/frontend_learning_project/README.md

 # Learning Frontend
-A little project to start learning HTML, CSS and JS
+Messing Around with HTML and CSS, learning and applying stuff, and a little project to start learning HTML and CSS.